Skip to main content

 AspectCollection bidTrait bidMetadata bid

-Fulfillment validationToken exists in collectionToken attributes satisfy all trait filtersToken metadata_id matches bid
+Fulfillment validationToken exists in collectionToken attributes satisfy all trait filtersToken metadata_id matches (id mode) or token metadata satisfies all field filters (criteria mode)

-Typical useFloor sweep / any itemOffers on filtered sets (e.g. legendary + blue)Offers on tokens from a specific template or blueprint
+Typical useFloor sweep / any itemOffers on attribute-filtered sets (e.g. legendary + blue)Offers on tokens from a specific template (id mode) or on human-readable metadata conditions (criteria mode)

 Fees and cancellation